My-Finance-Report/yearly_report/README.md

 -> worker should be a lambda

 -> TODO get delete to work on app
+--> make sure we remove plaid items so we dont get charged

 -> need to update the how does this work page